lindakovacs/web_project_3/README.md

 * Technologies
 * Figma
 * Images
+* Demo

 **Intro**

 This is a project about traveling across the US.
 We've made it so all the elements are displayed correctly on popular screen sizes.
 We recommend investing more time in completing this project, since it's more difficult than previous ones.

+**Description of the project and its functionality**

+A responsive website using HTML5, CSS3 (flexbox, grid, BEM), built following to design mokup in Figma.
+Uded BEM methodology with a nested file structure.
-**Description of the project and its functionality** The project adapts to the width of various devices (from 320px to 1280px).
+The project adapts to the width of various devices (from 320px to 1280px).

 ***Widths to use for breakpoints***